Carl Gustaf Emil Mannerheim: Commander-in-Chief

-When negotiations with the Soviet Union failed in 1939, and aware of the imminent war and deploring the lack of equipment and preparation of the army, Mannerheim resigned once again from the military council on 17 October 1939, declaring that he would only agree to return to business as Commander-in-Chief of the Finnish Army.
-He officially became the supreme commander of the armies, at the age of 72, after the Soviet attack, the November 30, 1939.
+As chairman of the Finnish Defence Council, Mannerheim opposed war with the Soviet Union from the beginning.
+When the Soviets requested that Finland cede territory, he recommended that the Finnish government give into these demands, arguing that the Finnish Army was not strong enough to repel a Soviet attack.
+When negotiations with the Soviet Union failed in 1939, and aware of the imminent war and deploring the lack of equipment and preparation of the army, Mannerheim resigned from the military council on 17 October 1939, declaring that he would agree to return to business only as Commander-in-Chief of the Finnish Army.
+He officially became the supreme commander of the armies, at the age of 72, after the Soviet attack on 30 November 1939.
 In a letter to his daughter Sophie, he stated, "I had not wanted to undertake the responsibility of commander-in-chief, as my age and my health entitled me, but I had to yield to appeals from the President of the Republic and the government, and now for the fourth time I am at war."

-He addressed the first of his often controversial orders of the day to the Defence Forces on the day the war began:
+Mannerheim addressed the first of his often controversial orders of the day to the Defence Forces on the day the war began: